hzz0024/hzz0024.github.io/_posts/2020/2020-07-01-DelBay_data_redo.markdown

 The angsd pipeline from [Claire Mérot's github](https://github.com/clairemerot) is well-organized and could be used as a good reference for this redo process.

 Besides, I'd like to compare the Fst, theta, and/or outlier identification results before/after genome masking.
+Note that steps below used the masked genome for data rebuilding.

 ### 1) set up the 01_config.sh